 Total damage and economic losses caused by California wildfires alone in the past three years (2017-2019) are estimated to be $565 billion.
 Wildfire costs are borne by a number of different parties, including residents of impacted areas, property owners, insurance companies, electric utilities, and taxpayers at all levels of government.
 The costs emanating from a wildfire can be broad and impact many sectors.

 View our Esri Storyboard to learn more about the direct and indirect costs of wildfires.

 In an ongoing project, Risk Center researchers are examining the fiscal impacts of wildfires on California municipalities.
 The research provides some of the first empirical estimates of the impact of natural disasters on the sub-components of municipal budgets.
 The authors combine detailed financial data from 1990-2015 with data on historical wildfire perimeters in California.
 They find that wildfires increase both revenues and expenditures.
-Sales taxes temporarily increase and property taxes increase to a permanently higher level; this appears due to state law that limits reassessments of property until time of sale.
+Sales taxes temporarily increase and property taxes increase to a permanently higher level; this appears due to state law that limits reassessments of the property until the time of sale.
 Wildfires also cause a long-term increase in local spending on preparedness and planning.
 The overall impact of wildfires on municipal budgets is negative and substantial.
-For more information, contact Penny Liao.
+Read the full paper here.